Abbeville Opera House

 Today, Abbeville County is known for its charming small towns, picturesque landscapes, and a rich historical heritage.
 With a blend of agricultural tradition and a burgeoning tourism industry, the county continues to evolve while honoring its significant past.

-This timeline provides a concise overview of the key events in the history of Abbeville County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Abbeville County, South Carolina.

 • 1760: Abbeville County is established as part of Ninety-Six District in South Carolina.